UKIP's Election Campaign Launch Was A Bit Of A Disaster

+Protesters invaded the launch event, while the party happily admitted it was not prepared for a general election.

-UKIP attempted to launch their general election campaign on Friday morning.
-It didn't go well.
+UKIP attempted to launch its general election campaign on Friday morning.
+It didn’t go well.

-Activists from Stand Up To Racism invaded the venue shortly before the event was due to begin, shouting that the party was "Islamophobic", after it published an integration policy which would ban all face coverings in public and mandate checks on girls for signs of female genital mutilation.
+Activists from Stand Up to Racism invaded the venue shortly before the event was due to begin, shouting that UKIP was “Islamophobic”, after the party published an integration policy that would ban all face coverings in public and mandate checks on girls for signs of female genital mutilation.

-The small group of protesters were eventually removed from the venue but panicked hotel staff at the Marriott County Hall hotel in central London put the entire venue on lockdown, leaving at least a dozen journalists locked outside in a hotel bar.
+The small group of protesters were eventually removed, but panicked hotel staff at the Marriott County Hall hotel in central London put the entire venue on lockdown, leaving at least a dozen journalists locked outside in a hotel bar.

-At least a dozen journalists were locked out, depriving the party of press coverage, while exasperated hotel staff and UKIP officials attempting to rescue the event.
+At least a dozen journalists were locked out, depriving the party of press coverage, while exasperated hotel staff and UKIP officials attempted to rescue the event.
 The police were called but did not seem to view the removal of protesters as a priority call.

-Protestor Weyman Bennett, a longterm member of the Socialist Workers Party (SWP), told BuzzFeed News the SWP was particularly angered by the party's decision to focus on apparent anti-Islam policies.
+Protester Weyman Bennett, a longtime member of the Socialist Workers Party, told BuzzFeed News he was particularly angered by the party’s decision to focus on apparently anti-Islam policies.

 He insisted it was fanciful to say FGM is “a critical problem in British society when we’ve got unemployment” and pledged to continue disrupting events for “as long as UKIP doesn’t accept that women should be allowed to wear what they want”.